-The section of LGC known as 3L (formerly Nielson's property) has been purchased by the CTUIR and has restoration work planned to restore the streams connection with the floodplain.
+The section of LGC known as 3L (formerly Nielson's property) was purchased by the CTUIR and has restoration work planned to restore the streams connection with the floodplain.
 This work is slated for implementation in the near future, possibly as early as 2019.
 This section contains the "standard site" that has been sampled consistently during the endemic era, the RR reintroduction era, and currently with the LGC stock (Boe, et al., 2014).
-The standard site (rkm 8.9) in the future may be used as the "treatment" location and the upstream site at the section break of 3U/3L at the footbridge (rkm 10.5) used as the "control" while we evaluate habitat usage before, during, and after in stream work is completed.
+The standard site (rkm 8.9) in the future may be used as the "treatment" location and the upstream site at the section break of 3U/ 3L at the footbridge (rkm 10.5) used as the "control" while we evaluate habitat usage before, during, and after in stream work is completed.
 Each month around the 20th (July, August, September) we attempt to capture 50 fish using snorkel/seine methods at both of these sites.
 We typically are not able to snorkel for parr in June due to higher spring flows coupled with the small size of the fish and the risks of handling and anesthetizing them.
-BY 2015 parr sampled totaled 77 in July, 104 in August and 88 in September 2016.
+BY 2016 parr sampled totaled 79 in July, 100 in August and 113 in September 2017.
 Mean FL increased in a generally linear pattern from July-September at both sites, as expected.
-For BY 2015 parr at the standard site, mean fork length for July, August, and September was 66.2 mm, 81.3 mm, and 83.1 mm, respectively.
-For BY 2015 parr at the footbridge site (rkm 10.5), mean fork length for July, August, and September was 63.3 mm, 74.8 mm, 78.3 mm, and respectively.
-Parr sampled at the upstream footbridge site are consistently smaller than at the standard site, likely due to colder water temperatures.
-At the standard site (rkm 8.9), the average FL for BY 2005- b (NOR BY X returns All ages)/Sea BY X
+For BY 2016 part at the standard site, mean fork length for July, August, and September was 64.5 mm, 71.4 mm, and 78.9 mm, respectively.
+For BY 2016 part at the footbridge site (rkm 10.5), mean fork length for July, August, and September was 67.8 mm, 70.9 mm, 78.2 mm, and respectively.
+Parr sampled at the upstream footbridge site are consistently smaller than at the standard site, likely due to colder water temperatures, however this year they were very similar.
+At the standard site (rkm 8.9), the average FL for BY 2005-2016 in July, August, September was 68 mm, 76 mm, and 84 mm, respectively (Figure 23).
+During the month of September, fish have begun to move lower in the system and we often do not meet our goal of 50 fish at either site.